-CRC Assessment Coordinator:
+CRC Assessment:

-- Educate CAs on accurately and thoroughly collecting and logging daily CRC usage and programming information in the notes section of the CRC Outlook calendar - Educate the Marketing Specialist(s) on providing CRC marketing information in a timely and thorough manner - Ensure the CRC Assessment sheet is on the desk and ready the first day of the week (8:30 a.m.) and turning in to the Assessment Coordinator at the end of the week.
-Remind morning and afternoon CAs about the forms - Check the CRC calendar for events; ensure you obtain the assessment information within a week of the event - Enter the CRC usage information, programming information, and marketing information in a database - Prepare monthly reports of the CRC usage information - Prepare semester and annual summaries of the CRC usage, CRC programming, and CRC marketing information - Analyze the data and communicate, with recommendations, to the CA staff and professional career staff - Maintain the CRC Assessment binder/folder
+- Educate CAs on accurately and thoroughly collecting and logging daily CRC usage and entering thorough and accurate programming information in the notes section of the CRC Outlook calendar. - Check the CRC Outlook Calendar to ensure you know the events schedule and, immediately after each program/workshop, ensure programming data has been entered thoroughly and accurately. - Educate the Marketing Team on providing CRC marketing information in a timely and thorough manner. - Ensure the CRC Assessment sheet is on the desk and ready the first day of the week (8:30 a.m.) and given to the Assessment Coordinator at the end of the week.
+Remind morning and afternoon CAs about the forms. - On a weekly basis, enter the CRC usage information, programming information, and marketing information in a database. - Prepare monthly reports of the CRC usage information. - Prepare semester and annual summaries of the CRC usage, CRC programming, and CRC marketing information - Analyze the data and communicate, with recommendations, the information to the CA staff and professional career staff. - Maintain the CRC Assessment binder/folder. - Prepare program assessment reports as directed by the Director of Career Services.

-CRC Library Coordinator:
+CRC Library/Publications/Padfolios:

-- Work with the Assistant Director of Career Services to maintain the Library (e.g. handling current materials, adding new materials, check-in procedures, overdue materials) - Search the web for additional resources and share your ideas with the CA Coordinators and Assistant Director - Educate the CAs on Library policies and procedures and new library resources - Gather suggestions from the CAs and CRC Library users on possible resources for the Library - Follow-up with individuals who have checked materials out of the Library - Be familiar with all career handouts/publications; ensure copies are always available; alert the Assistant Director if handouts are running low; DO NOT wait until the materials are all used before acquiring materials - Work with the Assistant Director of Career Services on inventorying materials (exact counts) - Review handouts (e.g., Resume Writing, Interviewing) as directed by the Assistant Director of Career Services
+- Work with the Assistant Director of Career Services to maintain the Library (e.g. handling current materials, adding new materials, check-in procedures, overdue materials). - Search the web for additional resources and share your ideas with the CA Coordinators and Assistant Director; gather suggestions from the other CAs. - Educate the CAs on Library policies and procedures and new library resources. - Follow-up with individuals who have checked materials out of the Library. - Be familiar with all career handouts/publications; ensure copies are always available; alert the Co-Coordinators if handouts are running low; DO NOT wait until the materials are all used before acquiring materials. - Work with the Assistant Director of Career Services on inventorying materials/ - Review handouts (e.g., Resume Writing, Interviewing) as directed; provided feedback. - Ensure volunteer-related materials are on the shelves at all times.

-CRC Research Coordinator:
+CRC Research:

-- Meet with the Director of Career Services to design a Research project related to Career Services - Plan and implement the research project - Analyze the data and prepare a summary, including recommendations - Communicate the project summary to the CA staff and professional career staff via a formal presentation - Coordinate the implementation of the project recommendation
+- Meet with the Director of Career Services to design a Career research project.
+Projects will typically be conducted during Spring semester and require 6-8 weeks to develop, conduct, and finalize. - Plan and implement the research project. - Analyze the data and prepare a summary, including recommendations. - Communicate the project summary to the CA staff and professional career staff via a formal presentation. - Coordinate the implementation of recommendations generated by the research findings.